JacksonBurns/MATLAB-Start-to-Finish/Lectures/Week-1/Week-1.md

 ## Which version of MATLAB do I buy?
 To satisfy course requirements at the University of Delaware, and just generally to make MATLAB more useful you will need a couple of Toolboxes.
 These are the MATLAB equivalent of Python packages like numpy or SciPy - they add functionality to the base program.
-For our program, we reccomend the
+For our program, we recommend the
 Symbolic Math Toolbox and Curve Fitting Toolbox, both of which can be bought separately or come bundled in the *Student Suite*.
 UD has remote computing resources available, but they came with all the typical limitations of remote computing and for the highly discounted price of the Student License for
 MATLAB I think it is worth saving yourself the headache.